rukmanigopalan/adlsgen1togen2migrationsamples/README.md

    * Gen1 & Gen2 should be in same subscription
    * Supports only for single Gen1 source and Gen2 destination
    * Trigger event is manual process for incremental copy
+   * ACL's are not part of this copy pattern

 ## Migration Framework Setup